Instructors: Prof. Stuart McGill &

 Dr. Edward Cambridge

-This two-day course comprised of lecture and hands-on workshops is geared for clinicians, trainers, coaches and performance specialists who wish to update their knowledge to the most recent developments in function of the lumbar spine – specifically how it works and how it becomes injured, and how this is linked to pain sensitivity.
+This two-day course comprised of lecture and hands-on workshops is geared for clinicians, trainers, coaches and performance specialists who wish to update their knowledge to the most recent developments in function of the lumbar spine – specifically how it works, becomes injured, and how this is linked to pain sensitivity.
 This is to develop an evidence based foundation for clinical decision making and to deliver methods to empower and heal their clients.